All Episodes

 I mean, how did you pull that one off?

-Um, George, and you know, these are all very big schools.
+And, you know, these are all very big schools.

-And you know what's funny about that?
+And, you know, what's funny about that?

 They all know each other.